jayshiai/ObsidianVault/Simple Machine Learning Model.md

 # Building our model

-To build our model, we'll be using [[scikit-learn]] library.
+To build our model, we'll be using [[sklearn|scikit-learn]] library.
 It is the most popular library for modeling data stored in DataFrames.

+Steps for building and using a model are :-
+- **Define** : Decide the type model you want to use.
+Linear Regression?
+Decision Tree?
+Random Forest?
+- **Fit** : Fit the model to your data.
+- **Predict** : Use the fitted model to make predictions
+- **Evaluate** : Determine how accurate the model's predictions are.